Frequently Asked Questions

-How many students do you accept each year?
+How many students do you accept each cohort?

-The number of students we accept varies each year.
-As a cohort program, we typically accept between 20-30 students a year.
+The number of students we accept varies each cohort.
+We typically accept between 20-30 students a cohort.

 My undergraduate degree is not in psychology.
 Could I still be accepted into the program?